mourats/cytestion/README.md

-# Guide for using cytestion
+# Guide for using Cytestion

 End-to-end test code generator, using the [cypress](https://www.cypress.io/) framework.
 It must be included as a [submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules), of a web application, which is the target of performing ad-hoc tests.